Botts-Innovative-Research/osh-oakridge-buildnode/README.md

 - `RETRY_INTERVAL=2`
 - `POSTGIS_READY_DELAY=5`

-### 5. Preferred first start: use the monitoring script
+### 5. Preferred first start: use the monitoring script sessionless

-For testing, burn-in, and side-by-side field deployment, start OSCAR with the monitoring wrapper instead of launching the node directly.
+For testing, burn-in, side-by-side field deployment, and normal field operation, start OSCAR with the monitoring wrapper instead of launching the node directly.

+Make **sessionless** operation the default on both Linux and Windows.
+SSH sessions fail, RDP windows get closed, and terminals get closed during normal operations.
+Treat attached launches as troubleshooting-only.

 Windows: